- Los Blancos showing more dynamism in attack

 - The next season was 53 goals in 54 games, and from them on it was consistency after consistency.
 His least after his debut season was 42 goals in 46 games in 2016/17.
 Massive improvement!

-- His highest scoring tally in a season for Real Madrid was 61 goals in 54 games in 2014/15.
+- His highest scoring tally in a season for Real Madrid was 61 goals in 54 games in the 2014/15 season.

-- Ronaldo played his part effectively in Madrid’s actualization of the La Decima dream and went on to contribute immensely to the defense of the UEFA Champions League trophy by Madrid, as well as in three consecutive triumphs, all while emerging as the top scorer in the competitions.
+- Ronaldo played his part effectively in Madrid’s actualization of the La Decima dream and went on to contribute immensely to the defense of the UEFA Champions League trophy by Madrid.
+He also played his part in three consecutive UCL triumphs, all while emerging as the top scorer in the competition.

 - Ronaldo has been the top scorer in the UEFA Champions League for six seasons in a row, namely: 2012–13, 2013–14, 2014–15, 2015–16, 2016–17, 2017–18.
 That’s an unrivaled goal machine.